carbon-language/carbon-lang/docs/design/code_and_name_organization.md

     `package Geometry library "Shapes" api;`
     -   API filenames must have the `.carbon` extension.
 They must not have a `.impl.carbon` extension.
+    -   API file paths will correspond to the library name.
+        -   The precise form of this correspondence is undetermined, but should be expected to be similar to a "Math/Algebra" library being in a "Math/Algebra.carbon" file path.
+        -   The package will not be used when considering the file path.
 -   An implementation file's `package` will have `impl`.
 For example, `package Geometry library "Shapes" impl;`.
     -   Implementation filenames must have the `.impl.carbon` extension.
     -   Implementation files implicitly import the library's API.
 Implementation files cannot import each other.
 There is no facility for file or non-`api` imports.
+    -   Implementation file paths need not correspond to the library name.

 The difference between API and implementation will act as a form of access control.
 API files must compile independently of implementation, only importing